-Late Reception Applicants
+Late Reception Applications

-The school defines a "late applicant" as one that arrives after the deadline date for submitting their common application to the local authority (15th January).
-These applicants will not be included in the first round allocation process for reception places.
-Late applicants will be included in the second round of allocation if places become available.
+The school defines a "late application" as one that arrives after the deadline date for submitting their common application to the local authority (15th January).
+These applications will not be included in the first round allocation process for reception places.
+Late applications will be included in the second round of allocation if places become available.